Amending Tax Returns: Deadlines, Process, and FAQs

 What to Do if You Owe Additional Taxes?

 You can send a check or money order payable to the United States Treasury.
-The penalties might be expensive if you don’t pay the right amount and get audited.
+The penalties might be expensive if you don’t pay the right amount and are audited.

 What if You Are Due a Refund?